-Your professors have extensive experience in special education, both in practice and in research.
-Our faculty's research contributes to the identification and use of evidence-based practices in special education and informs our curriculum and teaching methods.
+Our professors have extensive experience in special education, both in practice and in research.
+Faculty research contributes to the identification and use of evidence-based practices in special education and informs our curriculum and teaching methods.
 There are always opportunities to get involved in research.
 Find out more by viewing our faculty profiles.

 Accommodating Your Schedule

-To accommodating working professionals, our courses are generally offered in the evenings during the school year.
+To accommodate working professionals, our courses are offered in the evenings.

 UVM's Special Education Graduate Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP, formerly known as NCATE).